Annual fair valuation pricing survey

 Introducing the 15th edition

 Last year's survey found managers dealing with a stock exchange shutdown and the Brexit vote.
-This year's roster of issues included the political uncertainty associated with the 2016 US presidential election, the economic impact of serial hurricanes across the Caribbean and the southern US, and the regulatory environment given the new leadership in the SEC.
+This year's roster of issues included the political uncertainty associated with the 2016 US presidential election, the economic impact of serial hurricanes across the Caribbean and the southern US, and the regulatory

 Beyond the headlines, investment managers continue to face valuation issues that they need to consider.
 The reality is the industry is working to adapt to regulatory change—reporting modernization and liquidity rules are consuming time for accounting, operations, risk, and compliance personnel, along with industry service providers.